vimkim/vimkim/README.md

   - Computer Architecture
   - Programming Language and Automata
   - Artificial Intelligence
+  - etc.
+- I have a Bachelor's degree in Economics in McGill University, Canada.
+I also took courses on Finance, such as Financial Derivatives, Portfolio Management, etc.
 - 🌱 I’m currently learning Web Programming (React), Parsers and Compilers.
 - 👯 I’m looking to collaborate on a hackerton project.

-- 🤔 I’m looking for help with web programming.
+- My repositories include:
+  -

-- 💬 Ask me about anything!
+- 💬 Feel free to ask me anything about me and my repositories!
 - ⚡ Fun fact: I can drink 1 bottle of soju per hour.
-- I have a Bachelor's degree in Economics.